mppmu/mdttp-cm-demo-mcu/Readme.md

     make sflash
     ```
     If not yet done, this will automatically build the ```sflash``` tool that
     comes with the TivaWare.
+After the firmware download, the MCU reboots
+    automatically.

     Note that you may need to change the serial device in the ```Makefile```
     from ```/dev/ttyUL1``` to the one your computer uses to communicate with
     the UART of the MCU.

-    Optionally, you can also run the sflash tool from the command line:
+    Optionally, you can also run the ```sflash``` tool from the command line:
     ```shell
     sflash -c /dev/ttyUL1 -p 0x4000 -b 115200 -d -s 252 gcc/cm_mcu_hwtest.bin
     ```

-5. Communicate with the MCU using the minicom terminal program.
+6. Communicate with the MCU using the minicom terminal program.
     Create a file ```.minirc.cm_mcu``` in your home directory with this
     content:
     ```